MIT-Imperial Seed Fund

 |Indirect and estate costs||N||N|

-- At Imperial, funding may be used to fund small-scale experiments or the development of prototypes.
+• At Imperial, Grants may be used to fund small-scale experiments or the development of prototypes.
 Funds cannot be spent this way at MIT.

-- Funds are not intended to be used for long-term stays (over two months) at Imperial or MIT.
+• Funds are not intended to be used for long-term stays (over 2 months) at Imperial or MIT.

-- Funds will be made available to Imperial applicants via the International Relations Office and the applicant’s department.
-For MIT applicants, the funds must be administered by his or her department.
+• Funds will be made available to Imperial applicants via the International Relations Office and the applicant’s department.
+For MIT applicants, please see here.

 Imperial – Travel expense guidelines